loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

         </tr>
         <tr>
             <td>Dedicated Hosts</td>
-         <td><strong>Physical EC2 server dedicated</strong> for your use.
+            <td><strong>Physical EC2 server dedicated</strong> for your use (or regulatory).
 Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software licenses (SQL Server, VMware and etc)</td>
         </tr>
     </tbody>
 </table>